KvanTTT/Articles/Git-Closure/English.md

 closures as you wish. closure-commit is similar to merge-commit with the only difference that it contains several messages, not one.

-Unfortunately, existing Git GUI's do not have good support of closures.
+Unfortunately, existing Git GUIs do not have good support for closures.
 [GitExtensions](https://github.com/gitextensions/gitextensions) preview version
 displays merge curves instead of elegant arcs.
-Take a look on the new fields such as `Closure message` and `Closure diff`:
+Take a look at the new fields such as `Closure message` and `Closure diff`:

 ![Git Closure Merge](Git-Closure-Merge.png)